Make It a Safe Thanksgiving for Those with Food Allergies

-Thanksgiving is typically the kickoff to the holiday season and a great time to plan ahead for your family member who might have an allergy or for your guests that may be allergic to certain foods you may have on your Thanksgiving dinner menu.
+Thanksgiving is typically the kickoff to the holiday season and a great time to plan ahead for your family member who might have an allergy or for your guests who may be allergic to certain foods you may have on your Thanksgiving dinner menu.
 Here are some tips to best ensure a safe Thanksgiving …

 TIPS for an Enjoyable Holiday

 - If you are the host, ask your guests if there are any food allergies to be aware of.
 If there is a guest with food allergies, finding safe food substitutes for some food allergens can be found at the FARE website (Food Allergy Research & Education) www.foodallergy.org.
 There are food substitutes for milk, wheat, eggs, and peanuts.

 - If you are a guest, call the host and let them know of your family member’s allergies, and offer to bring dishes that are safe for your loved one

 - Eat a big breakfast or lunch before arriving as many appetizers have nuts, seafood and other allergens.